browser-history/browser-history/README.md

 ``browser-history`` is a simple, zero-dependencies, developer-friendly python package to retrieve (almost) any browser's history on (almost) any platform.

-## NOTE - The features and quickstart here are for the master branch, which has many breaking changes.

-Some of the code in this README might not work if you have just `pip install`ed the project.
-The docs for the latest release can be found [here](https://browser-history.readthedocs.io/en/stable/).

 ## Features